olgarozhdestvina/Machine-Learning-and-Statistics-Project/README.md

 <img height="300" src="https://images.vexels.com/media/users/3/169388/isolated/preview/8ae55200ad8cdc41bac73f0334acbafe-wind-turbine-generator-wind-farm-three-flat-by-vexels.png">

 <br>

-This repository contains a web service that uses a machine learning approach to make accurate predictions of wind turbine power from given wind speed based on the data set powerproduction.
+This repository contains a web service that uses a machine learning approach to make accurate predictions of wind turbine power from given wind speed based on the data set _powerproduction_.

 The project has the following features:

-* Jupyter notebook with three machine learning models trained on the data set _powerproduction_.
+* Jupyter notebook with three models trained on the data set _powerproduction_.
 * Python script running a web service based on the best performing model.
 * Dockerﬁle that builds and runs the web service in a container.